waqaribnm/waqaribnm/README.md

 👋  Hi, I’m Waqar Ahmad Khan @waqaribnm
 👀  I’m interested in Artifical Inteligence, Security and recently explored Social Networks Analysis and find it very interesting
-🌱  I’m currently working with Python and JavaScript
+🌱  I’m currently working with Java and Python
 💞️  I’m looking to collaborate on Machine Learning and Social Network Analysis
 📫  Reach me at twitter.com/waqaribnm